petrsvar/ultralytics/README.md

 - git
 ## Instructions

-1. Clone the repo
+1. Fork the repo
 2. Create a new branch named interview/%YOUR_FULL_NAME%
 3. Follow the instructions inside the folder of the task(s) you were given.
-4. Make a pull request to the upstream repo
+4. Make a pull request to the Ultralytics repo

 ## Other Notes